TonyKarlin/Ohjelmistotuotanto_Projekti_1/README.md

 ![sonarqube-result](docs/quality-assurance/sonarqube-results-jenkinspipeline.png)

 SonarQube code analysis is executed through the Jenkins pipeline, but you can also run it locally after cloning the repository.
-To do so, navigate to the respective directories and execute the following commands:
+To do so, navigate to the respective directories and execute the following commands after having a SonarQube instance running:

 ```cmd
 cd .\Backend\